 What if guests feel uncomfortable and later complain.
 Also, we recommend you have some seating set aside for your team of events pros to enjoy their vendor meals.

 Who wants to take a seat by themselves at a table full of strangers

 Most families are easy-going and stress-free.
-It is traditional to have your head table centered on the room with one side of family on the left and one on the right.
+It is traditional to have your head table centered in the room with one side of the family on the left and one on the right.
 You can have a bride and groom table and assign one table to each nuclear family.

 Seating your close family and friends near the dance floor allows them to get in the pictures during formalities.
 Just imagine their reaction in the background of your photos to effects like dancing on a cloud or even with indoor fireworks!

 There are situations where parents have uncomfortable relationships because of separation or divorce.
 To help with that, we suggest two alternatives to avoid any conflict.

 First, set them at two different tables & place them with people they know.
 This can be anyone they have a close friendship with.
 Keep both people the same distance from your head table.
 It is all about making them feel equally special ❤️

 Sit down & talk to any family beforehand so there are no issues

 A second option to avoid separating families is to seat them at opposite ends of the table.
 This will help to minimize interaction while having them at the same family table.

 Finding the right seat for a close family is always the hardest task.
 Once you get past those tables we promise your wedding seating chart will get easier.